 The Four Seasons Hotel New York

 Bigness remains the sweetest amenity.
 The smallest rooms, a minimum of 500 square feet, are like junior suites, the suites could be small apartments, and all boast decent-to-dazzling views of the city or Central Park, thanks to their 10-foot ceilings and Pei’s clever recessed design.
 The king-size bed floats miles away from the buttery club chairs and wall-mounted flatpanel TV that swivels for maximum viewing.
 A sizable dressing area adjoins the marble bathroom, where a generous, glass-lined stall shower and separate soaking tub, complete with mirror-hidden TV — and zapper — await.

-Food and drink: Breakfast, lunch and weekend brunch are served in The Garden, the foresty lobby restaurant that’s been bumped up a notch under Executive Chef John Johnson.
-Lemon ricotta pancakes are the signature breakfast dish.
-They’re said to have originated here and come with local butter (as well they should for $34).
+Food and drink: Breakfast, lunch and weekend brunch are served in The Garden, the foresty lobby restaurant.
+Lemon ricotta pancakes with berry compote are a signature breakfast dish.
+They’re said to have originated here and come with local butter.
 At present, the restaurant and bar at the back of the hotel, once home to the swanky L’Atelier de Joel Robuchon, are unoccupied.

 Ty Bar, renovated in 2014, is good looking and glamorous with an extensive menu of crafted cocktails, wines, beers and nibbles.

-Cool detail: When the breakfast hostess noticed I was wearing black, the heavy white napkin, a lint bomb no doubt, disappeared and was replaced by a large black napkin.
+Cool detail: When the breakfast hostess noticed we was wearing black, the heavy white napkin, a lint bomb no doubt, disappeared and was replaced by a large black napkin.

 Surroundings: Midtown central.
 Fifth Avenue shopping, Central Park, Midtown businesses and countless restaurants are within walking distance as are the Museum of Modern Art and the Paley Center for Radio and Television.
 Times Square and Broadway theaters, Rockefeller Center, Grand Central Station, the New York Public Library and Lincoln Center are only slightly further afield.
 Subway stops are a short walk away.
 The bus stop is at the end of the block.

 Back story: You’d never know from its silky demeanor, but the Four Seasons New York had a tumultuous conception.
 Though architect I.M.
 Pei was on board from the get-go, the hotel was originally designed as a link in the luxurious Regent chain.
 But ownership changed, deadlines languished, and construction took nearly five years.
 (Locals may recall the hulking construction site that seemed in suspended motion between Madison and Park.)
 The hotel opened at last in 1993 under the management of the Four Seasons.
-In 1999 it was purchased by Ty Warner, founder of the Beanie Baby empire, a boon for young guests, who often receive stuffed Beanie Babies at check-in.
+In 1999 it was purchased by Ty Warner, the mercurial founder of the Beanie Baby empire, a boon for young guests, who often receive stuffed Beanie Babies at check-in.
+(The eye-catching lineup of Beanie Babies in the gift shop is astounding.)

+The Four Seasons Hotel New York